andreybleme/andreybleme.github.io/_posts/2020-07-14-use-telemetry-to-see-problems-as-they-occur.markdown

 I hope that this post helped you to have a better idea on things you should focus on to be able to efficiently respond to incidents and collect feedback from your system.
 [Subscribe to the newsletter](https://andreybleme.substack.com/) to be notified when new posts come here and also to get some exclusive content related to DevOps.

+If you liked this post, consider sharing it.